Transmission tower: History

+The first sketch for a transmission tower was made by the Pittsburgh Bridge Company in 1894 for a two-circuit three-phase AC power line from Niagara to Buffalo.
+They chose to place the power line on wooden poles.
+In 1901, two large towers for the Carquinez Strait Powerline Crossing were erected.
+The oldest power line entirely placed on steel towers was between Zamora de Hidalgo and Guanajuato in 1903.
+Despite the age, some towers from this power line are still in service as of 2025, serving for medium-voltage distribution.
+Another power line on steel towers existed in 1904 in Italy.

 High voltage AC transmission towers

 Three-phase electric power systems are used for high voltage (66- or 69-kV and above) and extra-high voltage (110- or 115-kV and above; most often 138- or 230-kV and above in contemporary systems) AC transmission lines.
-In some European countries, e.g. Germany, Spain or Czech Republic, smaller lattice towers are used for medium voltage (above 10 kV) transmission lines too.
+In some European countries, e.g. Germany, Spain or Czech Republic, smaller lattice towers are used for medium voltage (above 10 kV) transmission lines as well.
 The towers must be designed to carry three (or multiples of three) conductors.
 The towers are usually steel lattices or trusses (wooden structures are used in Australia, Canada, Germany, and Scandinavia in some cases) and the insulators are either glass or porcelain discs or composite insulators using silicone rubber or EPDM rubber material assembled in strings or long rods whose lengths are dependent on the line voltage and environmental conditions.

-Typically, one or two ground wires, also called "guard" wires, are placed on top to intercept lightning and harmlessly divert it to ground.
+Typically, one or two ground wires, also called "guard" wires, are placed on top to intercept lightning and harmlessly divert it to the ground.

 Towers for high- and extra-high voltage are usually designed to carry two or more electric circuits.
 If a line is constructed using towers designed to carry several circuits, it is not necessary to install all the circuits at the time of construction.
-Indeed, for economic reasons, some transmission lines are designed for three (or four) circuits, but only two (or three) circuits are initially installed.
+For economic reasons, some transmission lines are designed for three (or four) circuits, but only two (or three) circuits are initially installed.

 Some high voltage circuits are often erected on the same tower as 110 kV lines.
 Paralleling circuits of 380 kV, 220 kV and 110 kV-lines on the same towers is common.
 Sometimes, especially with 110 kV circuits, a parallel circuit carries traction lines for railway electrification.